cwestwater/cwestwater.github.io/_pages/About.md

 >In lean manufacturing, the idea of genba is that the problems are visible, and the best improvement ideas will come from going to the genba.
 The genba walk, much like Management By Walking Around (MBWA), is an activity that takes management to the front lines to look for waste and opportunities to practice genba kaizen, or practical shop floor improvement.

 I work for a company where we have a well ingrained Continuous Improvement culture.
 Part of my daily work is is to look for incremental improvements to my work that eliminates waste.
 Eliminating waste leads to time, cost and productivity savings for both you and the organisation.

 In this blog I will be giving ideas you can use to aid your daily work plus all the usual things IT people blog about such as VMware, Microsoft, tech news, hints and tips, etc.

 My name is Colin Westwater and I am a Server Administrator for a large multi-national engineering company.

-This blog is focused on all the things that interest
+This blog is focused on all the things that interest me.

-My role focuses on primarily on VMware and  Microsoft technologies but as we have a small team, and a good sized environment I am a jack of all trades.
 Some of the technology I have experience of it:

 * VMware vSphere 3.5 - 6
 * Microsoft Server NT 4 - 2012 R2